calculemuscode/abt-js/README.md

 [![Dev Dependency Status](https://david-dm.org/calculemuscode/abt-js/dev-status.svg)](https://david-dm.org/calculemuscode/abt-js?type=dev)
 [![Coverage Status](https://coveralls.io/repos/github/calculemuscode/abt-js/badge.svg?branch=master)](https://coveralls.io/github/calculemuscode/abt-js?branch=master)

-This ABT library is based on some course infrastructure used at Carnegie Mellon's Foundations of Programming Languages course and on Prof. Robert Harpers's book, Practical Foundations of Programming Languages.
+This ABT library is based on Prof. Robert Harpers's book, Practical Foundations of Programming Languages, and on course infrastructure used at Carnegie Mellon's Foundations of Programming Languages course.
 Compared to the ABT library that was historically used in CMU's course, this ABT library:

  * Results in nicer looking output.
 The CMU course takes an approach to ABTs that has a failure mode: after you do some computation, the perfectly reasonable return-the-identity-function function that you wrote as